Yaqui: Language

 Yaqui is a tonal language, with a tonal accent on either the first or the second syllable of the word.
-The syllables which follow the tone are all high; see Pitch-accent language#Yaqui.
+The syllables that follow the tone are all high.
+This is known as a pitch-accent language.

+Name

+The Yaqui call themselves Hiaki or Yoeme, the Yaqui word for person (yoemem or yo'emem meaning "people").
+The Yaqui call their homeland Hiakim, from which some say the name "Yaqui" is derived.

+Spanish Jesuit missionary Andrés Pérez de Ribas (1576–1655) first wrote Yaqui and Hiaqui, later spelled Hiaki.
+Another early 17th-century Jesuit first recorded the term Cahita, which refers to the Hiaki, Mayo, and Tehueco.
+Mid-19th-century Mexican scholars used Yaqui and Hiaqui interchangeably and broadened the term Cahita to refer to more regional peoples.

 History

 1530s–1820s: Conquistadors and missionaries

 When the Spanish first came into contact with the Yaqui in 1533, the Yaqui occupied a territory along the lower course of the Yaqui River.
 They were estimated to number 30,000 people living in 80 villages in an area about 60 miles (100 km) long and 15 miles (25 km) wide.
 Some Yaqui lived near the mouth of the river and lived off of the resources of the sea.
 Most lived in agricultural communities, growing beans, maize, and squash on land inundated by the river every year.
 Others lived in the deserts and mountains and depended upon hunting and gathering.

 Captain Diego de Guzmán, leader of an expedition to explore lands north of the Spanish settlements, encountered the Yaqui in 1533.
 A large number of Yaqui warriors confronted the Spaniards on a level plain.
 Their leader, an old man, drew a line in the dirt and told the Spanish not to cross it.
 He denied the Spanish request for food.
 A battle ensued.
 The Spanish claimed victory, although they retreated.
 Thus began 40 years of struggle, often armed, by the Yaqui to protect their culture and lands.

 In 1565, Francisco de Ibarra attempted, but failed, to establish a Spanish settlement in Yaqui territory.
 What probably saved the Yaqui from an early invasion by the Spaniards was the lack of silver and other precious metals in their territory.
-In 1608, the Yaqui and 2,000 indigenous allies, mostly Mayo, were victorious over the Spanish in two battles.
+In 1608, the Yaqui and 2,000 Indigenous allies, mostly Mayo, were victorious over the Spanish in two battles.
 A peace agreement in 1610 brought gifts from the Spanish and, in 1617, an invitation by the Yaquis for the Jesuit missionaries to stay and teach them.

 The Yaqui lived in a mutually advantageous relationship with the Jesuits for 120 years.
 Most of them converted to Christianity while retaining many traditional beliefs.
 The Jesuit rule over the Yaqui was stern but the Yaqui retained their land and their unity as a people.
 The Jesuits introduced the Yaqui to wheat, cattle, and horses.